GSA/digitalgov.gov/content/posts/2017-05-04-dhs-study-on-mobile-device-security.md

   - United States Department of Homeland Security
 ---

 The Department of Homeland Security (DHS) has submitted a report to Congress that details current and emerging threats to the Federal government’s use of mobile devices and recommends security improvements to the mobile device ecosystem.
-The <a href="https://www.dhs.gov/science-and-technology" target="_blank" rel="noopener noreferrer">DHS Science and Technology Directorate (S&T)</a> led the study in coordination with the National Institute of Standards and Technology and its National Cybersecurity Center of Excellence. {% img="https://www.WHATEVER/files/2017/05/600-x-400-Digital-Internet-security-HYWARDS-iStock-Thinkstock-614342526.jpg" alt="Digital Internet security." %}
+The <a href="https://www.dhs.gov/science-and-technology" target="_blank" rel="noopener noreferrer">DHS Science and Technology Directorate (S&T)</a> led the study in coordination with the National Institute of Standards and Technology and its National Cybersecurity Center of Excellence. {{< legacy-img src="https://www.WHATEVER/files/2017/05/600-x-400-Digital-Internet-security-HYWARDS-iStock-Thinkstock-614342526.jpg" alt="Digital Internet security." caption="" >}}

 Mandated by the Cybersecurity Act of 2015, the “Study on Mobile Device Security” relied on significant input from mobile industry vendors, carriers, service providers and academic researchers.